DNS-Leo/catzone/pdns-secondary_py/README.md

 `ls zones`

 ## SOA serial
-requires catzone SOA serial to be epoch
+Requires catzone SOA serial to be epoch - since it's needed to make comparisons.

 ## filesystem
 The max. number of file in a directory on a UFS file-system seems 32,767.